Motivic virtual signed Euler characteristics and applications to Vafa-Witten invariants: Introduction

+\end{cor} Thus we get similar result as in \cite{Thomas} where R. Thomas uses K-theoretical Vafa-Witten invariants to calculate the case of K3 surfaces, and also prove Conjecture 4.6 in \cite{GK} using motivic method.

+\textbf{Discussion.} Our motivic series of the Vafa-Witten invariants give the same result as in \cite{Thomas} for K3 surfaces, since for a K3 surface $S$, $\VW(S)=\vw(S)$.
+As pointed out in \cite{TT}, the big Vafa-Witten invariants $\VW(S)$ are the correct invariants for the S-duality.
+It is especially interesting for general type surfaces.

+Vafa-Witten actually predicted an S-transformation formula from the gauge group $\SU(r)$ to its Langlands dual $\SU(r)/\zz_r$.
+In the case of K3 surfaces, the prime rank case is proved in \cite{Jiang_2019}, and higher rank case is studied in \cite{Jiang_Tseng}.
+The method we use is moduli space of optimal gerbe twisted sheaves on K3 surfaces.
+The K-theoretical and elliptic genus version of the S-duality conjecture for K3 surfaces are proved in \cite{JM}.
+The K-theoretical refinement version of the S-duality implies an S-duality transformation for motivic Vafa-Witten invariants.

-\textbf{Outline.} This short note is organized as follows.
+\textbf{Outline.} This note is organized as follows.
 In Section \ref{constr} we review the construction of the cone $N$, and prove that $N$ is a $d$-critical scheme.
 We prove a motivic localization formula of the oriented $d$-critical scheme $N$ under $\Gm$-action in Section \ref{sec_motivic_localization_formula}, and apply it to get the weighted Euler characteristic of the cone $N$.
+Finally in Section \ref{sec_motivic_VW} we apply the motivic localization formula to calculate the motivic generating series of the motivic Vafa-Witten invariants for K3 surfaces.

 \textbf{Acknowledgements.} This paper is motivated by the study by Tanaka-Thomas \cite{TT}, \cite{TT2} on the Vafa-Witten invariants for projective surfaces.
 I would like to thank R. Thomas for sending me the above papers before posting on arXiv.
 Many thanks to B. Szendroi for the valuable discussion on motivic invariants of Hilbert schemes of points on $\cc^3$, and S. Payne for the discussion on motivic nearby cycles and motivic Minor fibers via semi-algebraic sets.

-Many thanks to Yau mathematical center at Tsinghua University Beijing China for the hospitality and wonderful working environment when visiting in the summer, where partial of the work was done.
-Y. J. would like to thank Professor Shing-Tung Yau and Si Li, Yinbang Lin and Baosen Wu for valuable discussions.
 Y. J. is partially supported by NSF Grant DMS-1600997.

-\textbf{Notation.} Throughout the paper we work for with a projective scheme $M$ over an algebraically closed field $\kappa$ with perfect obstruction theory $E^{\bullet}\to\LL_M$.
+\textbf{Notation.} Throughout the paper we work for with a projective scheme $M$ over $\kappa$ with perfect obstruction theory $E^{\bullet}\to\LL_M$.
 The one dimensional torus is denoted by $\Gm$.
+When we work on the motivic Vafa-Witten theory everything is over $\cc$ and $\Gm=\cc^*$.